tapnisu/tsukinose/README.md

 # Overview

-Vigne is [harmony](https://github.com/harmonyland/harmony) bot, made in [Deno](https://deno.land/).
-Tsukinose is a cute girl from Gabriel DropOut manga :3.
+Tsukinose is [harmony](https://github.com/harmonyland/harmony) bot, made in [Deno](https://deno.land/).
+Vignette April Tsukinose is a cute girl from Gabriel DropOut manga :3.

 # How to use